Bcoderx6/yash-docker-Jenkins/README.md

-This beginner project focuses on building a streamlined Continuous Integration (CI) pipeline using Jenkins, SonarQube, and Docker.
-Additionally, it integrates with cloud providers like Microsoft Azure and AWS for deployment.
-You'll learn core DevOps principles, automation, and containerization while enhancing code quality through static analysis.
-By completing this project, you'll gain practical experience in CI/CD practices and cloud integration, setting a solid foundation for your journey into the world of DevOps.
+Through this beginner project, I mastered building a smooth Continuous Integration (CI) pipeline using Jenkins, SonarQube, and Docker.
+I also learned how to connect with cloud platforms like Microsoft Azure and AWS for deploying my projects.
+By focusing on DevOps principles, automation, and containerization, I enhanced code quality with static analysis.
+This hands-on experience in CI/CD practices and cloud integration sets a strong foundation for my journey into the world of DevOps.